nocoolnametom/SurvivingBYU/README.md

+# Surviving BYU

+This is a manual for people who can't fit into the BYU bubble to survive their time on campus until transferring or graduating.

 ## Introduction

 Welcome to BYU!
 Is it everything you hoped it would be?
 Of course not, you were sold an image by the recruiters and/or loved ones that was intended to get you here.
 Now you're here and you can see that BYU is, for the most part, just another college campus.